foresTL9/A-volatility-based-trade-strategy/README.md

 - The idea and theory background of the project is a research report written by an analyst from Guotai Junan Securities.
 It's almost toy code that there is numbers of hard-coding that need improving.

 - More information about the search report:http://market.dce.com.cn/finlab/userHome/downFile/5155
-- You can download the report in the repositories as well.
+- You can download the report in the repository as well.